Creating a culture of inclusion in the workplace

 Make sure you have a range of non-alcoholic beverages, and vegetarian and gluten-free options.

-Quiet space for religious observance
+Dedicate quiet space for religious observance

 It can be very uncomfortable for coworkers to pray out in the open.
 If you have space, consider creating a non-denominational religious room for all employees.